exlskills/devstack/README.md

 ```
 . /install-devstack.sh
 ```
+The process takes about 15 minutes.
-As the Ansible successfully completes (zero `failed` count in the summary), `docker-compose.yml` will be created in the `devstack` folder on the host.
+As the Ansible steps successfully complete (zero `failed` count in the `PLAY RECAP`), `docker-compose.yml` file will be created in the `devstack` folder on the host.
 Exit the installer's `bash` and review the file
 ```
 exit
 vi docker-compose.yml